KleinerHacker/unity-ui-ex/README.md

 # usage

 ### Components
-* `UiDiaShow` - Show multiple images animated
+* `UIDiaShow` - Show multiple images animated
-* `UiList` - Basic class to implement a simple list
+* `UIList` - Basic class to implement a simple list
-* `UiListItem` - Basic class to implement a simple list item
+* `UIListItem` - Basic class to implement a simple list item
-* `UiProgressBar` - A simple progress bar with two options:
+* `UIProgressBar` - A simple progress bar with two options:
   * Based on a slider
   * Based on a filled image
-* `UiProgressIndicator` - A simple indicator that animate a rotation only
+* `UIProgressIndicator` - A simple indicator that animate a rotation only

 ### Windows
-* `UiDialog` - A simple dialog
+* `UIDialog` - A simple dialog
-* `UiNotification` - A simple temporary shown notification
+* `UINotification` - A simple temporary shown notification

 ### Input
-* `UiInputPresenter` - Present inputs like buttons based on active system (see project settings -> UI Input)
+* `UIInputPresenter` - Present inputs like buttons based on active system (see project settings -> UI Input)
-* `UiButtonInput` - Direct Input for a Button
+* `UIButtonInput` - Direct Input for a Button
-* `UiToggleInput` - Direct Input for a Toggle
+* `UIToggleInput` - Direct Input for a Toggle
-* `UiToggleGroupInput` - Direct Input for a complete Toggle Group
+* `UIToggleGroupInput` - Direct Input for a complete Toggle Group
-* `UiSliderInput` - Direct Input for a Slider
+* `UISliderInput` - Direct Input for a Slider
+* `UIDropdownInput` - Direct Input for Dropdowns
+* `UIScrollViewInput` - Direct Input for Scroll Views